 Tip from the wise quacker: quinoa can be a challenge if you have a young child who’s messy or who likes to throw food.
 I think of it like edible glitter.

 Meatballs and meatloaves are really easy meals that come together quickly.
-These vegetarian quinoa balls are no exception.
+These vegetarian quinoa balls have all the same tips and tricks for how to make meatballs.

 Add the rest of the ingredients (Panel #2) and stir them together (Panel #3).
 Adding two lightly beaten eggs further helps bind together the quinoa balls.